IchanP/IoT-Summer/README.md

 This tutorial will guide you through the process of creating a plant monitor using a Raspberry Pi as a controller.
 The project may take approximately 4-7 hours to complete provided you have all the hardware available.

 The project creates a notification system that will alert you over Discord when your plant needs watering (or is drowning).
-The project will use a Raspberry Pi as a controller and local server to monitor the soil moisture of the plant and send a message to Discord when the soil moisture is too low or too high.
+The project will use a Raspberry Pi as a controller and as a local server to monitor the soil moisture of the plant and send a message to Discord when the soil moisture is too low or too high.

 *Author: Pontus Grandin*
 *ID: pg222pb*